The outlook for summer water supplies continues to deteriorate in much of the West, the Agriculture Department said last week.

 But he said some areas can still look forward to adequate water supplies.

-Streamflows are expected to be near-average to well above average in the northwestern United States, southwestern Canada and the area around the Colorado-New Mexico border.
+Streamflows should be near-average to well above average in the Northwest and around the Colorado-New Mexico border.